eoinpinaqui/JamesGoslingEssay/README.md

 <a name="myfootnote3">3</a>: In 1983 UniPress began selling Gosling Emacs on Unix for $395 and on VMS for $2,500, marketing it as "EMACS–multi-window text editor (Gosling version)".

 <a name="myfootnote4">4</a>: Free and open-source software (FOSS) is software that can be classified as both free software and open-source software.
 That is, anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
 This is in contrast to proprietary software, where the software is under restrictive copyright licensing and the source code is usually hidden from the users.

+<a name="myfootnote5">5</a>: Sun Microsystems, Inc. was an American company that sold computers, computer components, software, and information technology services.
+On April 20, 2009, it was announced that Oracle Corporation would acquire Sun for $7.4 billion.
+The deal was completed on January 27, 2010.

   -----